Our team in the UK, Wales and the UAE work in partnership with our clients to deliver results.

 Welcoming him to the Board, CEO Michael Moran said: “I am delighted that Nigel has agreed to join us.
 He is a very senior HR professional and will bring with him a wealth of commercial experience.
 His insight into our clients’ requirements will be a valuable addition to the 10Eighty Board as we focus on our future growth.”

-Emma Mitchell - Business Development Director
+Emma Mitchell - Leadership and Management Director

 Business Development Director Emma is a People Development professional with 2 decades plus experience of training and coaching business professionals from many sectors.